Distribution of seedlings to each beneficiary (3)

 or how to put the economy at the service of the environment

-Choosing AirPQ means actively helping preserve primary forests and biodiversity by funding the planting of timber trees, fruit trees, medicinal plants, cocoa, and coffee in Ecuador.
+Choosing airpq means actively helping preserve primary forests and biodiversity by funding the planting of timber trees, fruit trees, medicinal plants, cacao, or coffee in Ecuador.

-Thanks to the work of our long-standing partner, the NGO Ishpingo, this approach to sustainable reforestation is possible and serves both people and the environment.
+Thanks to the work of our long-standing partner, the NGO Ishpingo, this approach to sustainable reforestation is possible and put at the service of people and the environment.

-Every order funds the planting of one tree in Ecuador, supports rural families, and restores biodiversity.
+Every order funds the planting of a tree in Ecuador, supports rural families, and restores biodiversity.

 Our mission